 If you are brand new and don’t have any fans yet, you can start by connecting with your target readers on online forums, Facebook groups, and by asking for readers to review your work on social media and on your website.

 This step isn’t necessary for every writer in every situation, but it can be very helpful, especially if you are inexperienced or working on your first book.

-Once you’ve gone through several rounds of rewriting and revising your book and you’ve gotten feedback from your ideal readers, it’s time to hire a professional editor to help improve your manuscript even more.
+Once you’ve gone through several rounds of revising and rewriting your book and gotten feedback from your target readers, it’s time to hire a professional editor to help improve your manuscript even more.

-What ends up happening most of the time in cases like this is the editor has to charge you more – sometimes a LOT more – because they have to spend so much extra time wading through all the simple mistakes you could have easily fixed yourself if you had spend a little bit of time on editing.
+What happens in most of these cases is that the editor has to charge you more—sometimes a LOT more—because they have to spend so much extra time wading through all the simple mistakes you could have easily fixed yourself, if only you had spent a little more time editing.